muskit/obsidian-class-notes/Fa2023/CPSC 449 (Backend Engineering)/Day 7.md

 	- service orchestration- used in practice
 		- API gateway constructs data from different MSes

-Our next project will involve setting up an API Gateway that redirects to particular microservice.
+**Project 2** will involve setting up an API Gateway that redirects to particular microservices.

 **Advantages of microservice architecture**
 - separation of concerns